 So keep the DoD at bay: create your compliance documents today!
 Get CyberConfirm™.

-Use the Language of a Cyber Network Expert!
+Use the Language of a Cyber Security Expert!

-But what if you had access to the knowledge of a nationally-recognized cybersecurity expert?
-One with a laundry list of titles after his name?
-Who frequently sits in on meetings with DoD brass talking cyber?
-Who has drafted this type of documentation many, many times over his 30+ year career for clients big and small?
+But what if you had access to the mind of a nationally-recognized cybersecurity expert?
+One who frequently sits in on meetings with DoD brass talking cyber?
+Who has drafted this type of documentation many, many times over his 30+ year career, for clients big and small?

-Bet if that cybersecurity expert provided the wording for answers that would be acceptable to the DoD based on the security status of a company, that kind of help would go a long way.
+Bet if that cybersecurity expert provided the wording acceptable to the DoD based on the security status of a company, that kind of help would go a long way.

 Yes!
 Of course it would!
-And that’s exactly what you get with CyberConfirm™.
+And that’s exactly the type of knowledge you get with CyberConfirm™.

 Get DFARS Compliant While Creating Your Cybersecurity Plan